PLG solutions

 The goods receiving area should be located directly next to the unloading ramps and have enough space to work with all the products that are received in the warehouse on a normal working day.
 Ideally, there is another area next to the receiving area where incoming goods that arrive unscheduled can be processed.

 If it is necessary to adapt the incoming loading units, the area should be expanded and the appropriate resources such as sufficient personnel, suitable workbenches and tools should be available.
-It would be good if part of the storage area could be set aside for storing empty containers and a system for disposing of the original containers could be implemented.
+It would be good if part of the storage area could be designated for storing empty containers and a system for disposing of the original containers could be implemented.

 Unterstützung für Logistik-Dienstleister durch geeignete Software